Is UpdraftPlus not sending email after it backs up your WordPress website?

 - The attachments are too big and get filtered out.

 For example, here are all of the backup emails generated from the UpdraftPlus backup plugin after a manual backup.
 Only 1 email still has its file attachment.
 Others, including the database backup, have been stripped.

 Most WordPress sites are too large to be backed up by email.
 But you can check for issues in the plugin if you want to be sure.

-In WP Mail SMTP, look at the logs to see if the attachments are being sent with the emails.
+In WP Mail SMTP Pro, look at your email logs to see if the attachments are being sent with the emails.
 In this example, you can see that the email definitely had 1 attachment when it was sent.

 We recommend using remote storage for backup delivery instead of your account.
 That way, you’ll still receive UpdraftPlus notifications via SMTP, but your files will be saved separately in your cloud storage account.

 For UpdraftPlus emails to work reliably, you’ll need to edit your DNS zone.
 If you forget this step, your emails might not be delivered.
 You might also see ‘be careful with this message’ warnings if you’re using Gmail.

 Your DNS records are usually held by your hosting company or domain registrar.
 It’s easy to edit them to remove these warnings and make sure your emails are delivered.

 Start by following our guide on how to add a DMARC record to your domain.

 Ready to fix your emails?
 Get started today with the best WordPress SMTP plugin.
 If you don’t have the time to fix your emails, you can get full White Glove Setup assistance as an extra purchase, and there’s a 14-day money-back guarantee for all paid plans.